This post was originally published in March 2018 and was most recently updated in May 2021.

 It's impossible to miss—a stately white house on a hill overlooking Highway 169 in Anoka, Minnesota.
-Built in 1857, the house is now home to The Mad Hatter, a full-service restaurant that serves brunch and high tea.
-Since Mike and I developed a fondness for afternoon tea during our stay in London, we treated ourselves to a belated Valentine's Day tea last month.
+Built in 1857, the house is now home to The Mad Hatter, a full-service restaurant that offers a brunch menu and tea service.
+Since Mike and I developed a fondness for afternoon tea during our stay in London, we've treated ourselves tea at the Mad Hatter a few times over the years.

-The Mad Hatter's tea service is available every Tuesday through Sunday by reservation only, with a minimum of 24 hours advance notice.
-There are two options: the Queen of Hearts Tea ($32 per person), which includes assorted scones, savories, desserts, and unlimited hot tea; and the Cheshire Dessert Tea ($22 per person), which includes scones, desserts, and unlimited hot tea.
-There's also a children's tea menu ($20 per person) with milk and cookies, finger sandwiches, applesauce, and a cupcake.
+The Mad Hatter's tea service is available every Thursday through Sunday by reservation only, with a minimum of 24 hours advance notice.
+The Queen of Hearts Tea ($36 per person) includes assorted scones, savories, desserts, and unlimited hot tea.
+There's also a children's tea menu for ages 10 and under ($20 per person) with finger sandwiches, applesauce, and a cupcake.
 Vegetarian and gluten-free tea services are available (there is an additional charge for the gluten-free tea service).
 Be sure to mention any dietary restrictions when you're making your reservation.

-I opted for the vegetarian Queen of Hearts tea, while Mike had the standard Queen of Hearts menu.
+I opted for the vegetarian tea, while Mike had the standard menu.
 Note that the menu varies seasonally, and our visit reflects the winter 2018 menu.

-We were presented with the tea menu when we arrived: a set menu of scones, savories, and desserts, with the option to add a cup of soup ($3), a mimosa ($4.50), or a glass of champagne ($5.50).
+We were presented with the tea menu when we arrived: a set menu of scones, savories, and desserts.
+You have the option to add a cup of soup ($3), salad ($4), mimosa ($4.50), or glass of sparkling rosé ($5.50).
 The tea menu includes over 20 different black, green, and herbal teas.
 You order one large pot for the table, but can switch to a different tea once you finish your first pot.

 We started with the Earl Grey Lavender, which was a good choice for sipping with our savory items.
 There was a nifty crystal tea warmer that kept our tea nice and toasty, as well as an hourglass timer to make sure that we brewed the perfect pot.